J.D., University of Virginia School of Law

 Your application and resume are the appropriate settings for you to present the admissions committees with your qualifications and achievements.
 When approaching your essays, go beyond those impressive facts.
 Take this as an opportunity to reflect back on your life, how you got to where you are and where you want to go.
 Explore past events and experiences and think deeply about how they have changed your perspective and what they reflect about you.
 As you will soon discover, everyone at your law school has stellar resumes, so set yourself apart by showing something deeper to the admissions committee.
 Law schools are looking for well-rounded and interesting applicants who are passionate and can add value to their school.

 3 Random Facts:

-- I climbed to the summit of Mt.
-Rainier, the most glaciated peak in the US outside of Alaska and I am currently training to climb three 20,000-foot peaks in Ecuador in January.
+- I recently climbed to the summits of Chimborazo (20,564 ft.) and Cotopaxi (19,347 ft.) in Ecuador and I have also climbed Mt.
+Rainier, the most glaciated peak in the US outside of Alaska.

 - I entered a short film that I wrote, directed and edited into the NYC 48-hour film festival…it did not win.